- — Kosher, Non-GMO, Organic, Raw, Vegan

 - — Rich in Phosphorus and Copper

-Navy beans are a common type of bean hugely popular in the US.
+Navy beans are a common type of bean trendy in the US.
 There are quite a few species of legumes with white seeds, and all of them can be called white beans.
 Organic White Beans from Food To Live are the so-called navy beans.
 They got this name from becoming a staple food for the US Navy.
 Our dried white beans are pea-sized, which has given them another name, “white pea beans”, and have a mild creamy flavor.
 They are very similar to cannellini beans, which can also be white.
 However, the navy kind is a bit smaller and softer when cooked.

-Navy Beans: Benefits
+Navy Beans Health Benefits

-Organic Navy Beans from Food To Live are perfect for your heart and health in general.
-Like all legumes, they have a low glycemic index and help lower the levels of ‘bad’ cholesterol.
+Organic Navy Beans from Food To Live is perfect for your heart and health in general.
+Like all legumes, they have a low glycemic index and help lower the levels of “bad” cholesterol.
 They are also rich in dietary fiber, which is connected to the lower risk of heart disease.
 Navy beans protein is easy to digest, which makes this food equally valuable to bodybuilders and vegans.
 Due to the low level of calories and fats, you can include dry white beans even in a weight loss diet.

 Dried Navy Beans: Nutrition Value

 Food To Live Organic Navy Beans is sourced from environmentally-conscious farmers and processed using top-notch technology to reduce the loss of nutrients.
 Every serving of cooked seeds provides you with healthy doses of Copper, Manganese, Iron, Folate, Vitamin B1.
 Your body will be able to absorb more of the non-heme iron from legumes if you consume it with some vitamin C. A white bean chili would be the perfect dish for maximizing your intake of the essential mineral.

 How to Cook Navy Beans